MicrosoftTranslator/DocumentTranslation/docs/index.md

 ##### Translator resource key and name

-You can use an existing Azure Translator resource.
+You can use an existing paid Azure Translator resource.
+Document translation will not work with the free subscription.
 If you don't have a Translator resource, create one:

 ------------------------------
 ![Translator Account](images/translatoraccount.png)
+Make sure you pick a pricing tier of S1 or higher.

 ------------------------------
 Visit the properties of your Translator resource.